d-morrison/IntroStatActivities/_book/07-A09-inference-1cat_test-simulation.md

-## Activity 7a:  Helperer-Hinderer --- Testing using Simulation Methods
+## Activity 7a:  Helperer-Hinderer --- Simulation Test

 \setstretch{1}

 ### Learning objectives

-* Identify the two possible explanations (one assuming the null hypothesis, and one assuming the alternative hypothesis) for a relationship seen in sample data.
+* Identify the two possible explanations (one assuming the null hypothesis and one assuming the alternative hypothesis) for a relationship seen in sample data.

 * Given a research question involving a single categorical variable, construct the null and alternative hypotheses in words and using appropriate statistical symbols.